 As he was teaching at a high school, another teacher told him about how he could know God.
 Peter asked God to forgive him for his sins and began his new life as a follower of Christ.

 Missionaries from Uganda have gone to countries all over Africa, as well as Russia, Albania and the Philippines.
-Campus Crusade staff member Jonathan Besigomwe left Uganda for Botswana, and now directs the ministry there.
+Cru staff member Jonathan Besigomwe left Uganda for Botswana, and now directs the ministry there.
 Another staff member, Dora Rubombora, has served in many countries in Africa, including Mali, Tanzania and Zimbabwe.

 "Peter wants to dedicate his life to seeing God transform the continent of Africa," says Bekele.
 "I know that Peter will want to be known as a true follower of our Lord Jesus Christ, mentor of younger leaders, and a man of prayer."